Petco Text Logo

 Petco Pet Logo

-About Rat Terrier
+About Rat Terriers

 With all the traditional characteristics of a typical terrier — loyal, tenacious and fun — the Rat Terrier makes a great family pet, provided they are properly socialized, trained consistently and provided with plenty of attention and mental stimulation to prevent boredom.